Star Trek news and rumors: Star Trek Discovery, the next movie, and more

 - Established Star Trek characters may appear in the show at some point, but not during the first season.
-The only exceptions may be the characters of Amanda Grayson (Spock’s human mother), Sarek (his father), and a few guest stars like Harry Mudd.
+The only exceptions are the characters of Amanda Grayson (Spock’s human mother), Sarek (his father), and a few guest stars like Harry Mudd.

 - There will be more aliens on the crew than in previous Star Trek shows.
 That’s partly to emphasize the Federation’s diversity, and because technology today makes it more practical.

 - The main character will be referred to as “Number One” throughout the first season in honor of Majel Barrett’s character in the original Star Trek pilot (which eventually became the episode “The Cage”).